CS 349 Contemporary Issues in Computer Science

 We will spend the last three weeks of class watching everyone’s videos.
 You’ll be expected offer a short introduction to your video and then to host a short discussion after we watch it.

 Note 1: You should turn in four things: (1) A statement of the thesis of your paper.
 This can be short.
 One sentence may suffice.
 It should take no more than a paragraph.
 (2) An outline of your paper.
 It should be at least a page.
 More is okay.
 In fact, if you have written any of your paper, you may include the written sections, leaving the unwritten sections in outline form.
 We want to see that you’ve begun to think about exactly what your topic is and how you will present it.
-(3) A list of sources.
+(3) An annotated bibliography.
 It needn’t be complete, but we want to see that you’ve begun to do research.
+For each source, write a couple of sentences summarizing the key ideas.
+The sources that you mention must be substantively different.
+For example, we do not want four news articles, written within a week of each other, all of which say approximately the same thing.
 (4) An outline of your video.
 It may be as little as half a page.
 We want to see that you have the beginning of a plan.
 Clearly indicate whether you’ll be doing a documentary, a mockumentary, or a drama.
 If you are planning to do interviews, indicate who your interviewee(s) will be.

 Note 3: You should do two things: (1) Revise the outline that you submitted earlier if you have made changes to it.
 (2) Annotate the outline to show your progress.
 Indicate the parts that you have filmed, the parts that you have edited, and the parts that you still need to work on.
 If there are issues, like trying to track down interviewees, indicate what they are.